tsuku-dev/tsuku/docs/DESIGN-llm-slice-3-repair-loop.md

 ### Rationale

-1. **Thin Interface (1A)**: Research across 9 tools/frameworks shows consensus that conversation loops belong in the orchestration layer, not provider implementations.
+1. **Thin Interface (1A)**: Industry patterns show conversation loops belong in the orchestration layer, not provider implementations.
 Providers should handle single-turn only, making them simple to implement, test, and maintain.
 The loop in `GitHubReleaseBuilder` can optimize for the specific recipe generation use case.

 2. **Per-Provider Breakers (2A)**: The whole point of having two providers is resilience.
 Coupling their failure states defeats that purpose.
 Per-provider breakers let Claude outages gracefully failover to Gemini.